4d/docs/website/translated_docs/ja/Backup/settings.md

 ### Automatic Restore

 - **Restore last backup if database is damaged**: When this option is checked, the program automatically starts the restore of the data file of the last valid backup of the database, if an anomaly is detected (corrupted file, for example) during database launch.
 No intervention is required on the part of the user; however, the operation is logged in the backup journal.

-    > In the case of an automatic restore, only the data file is restored.
-If you wish to get the attached files or the project files, you must perform a manual restore.

 - **Integrate last log file if database is incomplete**: When this option is checked, the program automatically integrates the log file when opening or restoring the database.